rbms-bsc/DCRMR/_pages/PPDM/Publication-Statement.md

 >Example:
 ><CITE>London : printed for George Eversden, at the Mayden-head in St. Pauls-Church yard, 1657</CITE>

-<a name="5.2.335.2">5.2.335.2</a> If the resource bears only a statement relating to distributor, or multiple such statements, generally assume the distributor to also be functioning as publisher.
+<a name="5.2.335.2">5.2.335.2</a> If the resource bears only a statement relating to distribution, or multiple such statements, generally assume the distributor to also be functioning as publisher.
 Treat the statement as a publication statement.

+>Example:
+><CITE>[London] : se vend chez A. Dulau et Co.
+Soho-Square; De Boffe, Gerard-Street; Boosey, Royal Exchange; Booker, Bond-Street; L'Homme New Bond-Street, et chez les principaux libraires du royaume, 1800</CITE>

+>Example:
+><CITE>[London] : Catalogues are distributed gratis, at Mr. Manships in Corhill, Mr. Bromes and Mr. Bennets in St. Paul's Church-Yard, Mr. Goodwins in Fleet-street, Mr. Partridge at Charing-Cross, booksellers, [1692]</CITE>

+>Example:
+><CITE>London : sold for the author by J. Cuthell, Middle-Row, Holborn, 1798</CITE>

+>Example:
+><CITE>London : sold for Messrs.
+Rivington, St. Paul's Church Yard; and Richardson and Urquhart, under the Royal Exchange, 1785</CITE>

+<a name="5.2.35.3">5.2.35.3</a> If the resource lacks a statement relating to publication and the resource bears statements relating to both distribution and manufacture, then determine whether or not the statements are grammatically separable.
+If grammatically inseparable, treat them both as the publication statement.
+If grammatically separable, determine which statement is emphasized in the source, whether typographically (larger font size, uppercase letters, boldface, etc.) or by appearing first in sequence in the source, and treat that statement as a publication statement.
+Treat the other statement as a [Distribution statement](/DCRMR/ppdm/Distribution-statement/) or [Manufacture statement](/DCRMR/ppdm/Manufacture-statement/).

+>Example:
+><CITE>London : Printed by G. Paramore, North-Green, Worship-Street, and sold by G. Whitfield, at the Chapel in the City-Road, and at all the Methodist preaching-houses in town and country, 1792</CITE>

 ## 5.2.34 Statements relating to publication and to distribution or manufacture